TN 78 (05-25)

 GN 02201.032 Reporting Title II Overpayment Debts to Credit Bureaus

-The Domestic Employment Reform Act of 1994 (DERA) authorized the Social Security Administration (SSA) to report certain delinquent Title II overpayment debts to credit bureaus.
+The Domestic Employment Reform Act of 1994 (DERA) authorizes the Social Security Administration (SSA) to report certain delinquent title II overpayment debts to credit bureaus.
 The Debt Collection Improvement Act of 1996 (DCIA) gave SSA permanent authority to continue credit bureau reporting.

 2. General description of credit bureau reporting